nuxt-community/firebase-module/docs/content/en/community/migrate.md

 ### 2 - Renaming of Firebase module/object

-Search your entire project and replace all $fireFooObj injections as stated in the table:
+Search your entire project and replace all $fireFooObj injections according to the table:

 | Before            | New (Versiom 7+)         |
 | ----------------- | ------------------------ |